rancher/os/README.md

 Run the above but with `disable` to turn it off.
 Currently you have to reboot the system to enable the new console.
 I the future it will be dynamic and just require you to log out and back in.

+## Addons: etcd and flannel

+[Etcd](https://github.com/coreos/etcd) and [flannel](https://github.com/coreos/flannel) are necessary if you'd like to run cluster management frameworks like [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes).

+Enable `etcd`:

+    sudo rancherctl addon enable etcd

+Etcd will start after the next reboot.
+When etcd is running, you can store flannel config in it:

+    sudo system-docker run --net=host --volumes-from=command-volumes --volumes-from=system-volumes \
+      etcdctl mk /coreos.com/network/config '{"Network":"10.244.0.0/16", "Backend": {"Type": "vxlan"}}'

+, where `10.244.0.0/16` is the overlay network flannel will allocate for containers on this RancherOS instance.

+Enable `flannel`:

+    sudo rancherctl addon enable flannel

+Again, currently flannel is going to start after reboot.

 ### Console is ephemeral

 The console (and all system containers) are ephemeral.
 This means on each reboot of the system all changes to the console are lost.
 Any changes in `/home` or `/opt` will be persisted though.
 Additionally, on startup of the console container, if `/opt/rancher/bin/start.sh` exists, it will be executed.
 You can add anything to that script to configure your console the way you want it.